Skip to content

 Tom Vilsack, U.S. Secretary of Agriculture

-Ag Industry Speak on Proposed Food Labeling Requirements
+Ag Industry Speaks on Food Labeling Requirements

 “For too long, family farmers and ranchers have been competing in a market where imported products were labeled as a product of the United States.
 This announcement will bring about Fairness for Farmers and let consumers know where their food is coming from.”